dmenne/breathteststan/README.md

 [dieter.menne\@menne-biomed.de](mailto:dieter.menne@menne-biomed.de)

 Fit 13C time series data with Bayesian methods using [Stan](https://mc-stan.org/).
 This is an add-on to package [breathtestcore](https://github.com/dmenne/breathtestcore).
 The Stan functions have been moved to this package to avoid long compile and test times.
-To test some of the functions with sample data or your own data, try the [online demo](https://apps.menne-biomed.de/breathtestshiny/).

 ![](tools/readme/breathtestshiny.png) ![](tools/readme/README-01.png)